Veteran Favorite Sebastian Junger Talks “Tribe” at West Point

 by Scott Faith

 Editor’s Note: This article was written and first published by the Modern War Institute and is re-posted here with permission.
+This first appeared in The Havok Journal October 5, 2016.
 Most veterans of the War on Terror will probably recognize Sebastian Junger’s name.
 With numerous articles, books, and documentaries to his credit, Junger has “been there, done that” in a way that most journalist never have, and never will.
 He’s a true friend of the Veteran Community.
-This article is about his recent trip to West Point, where he addressed cadets and faculty in a discussion about conflict, PTSD, and his new book, Tribe.
+This article concerns a trip to West Point, where he addressed cadets and faculty in a discussion about conflict, PTSD, and his book, Tribe.